Late tip-in helps Providence hold off No. 10 Villanova 54-52

 BIG PICTURE

-With Gillespie already out, the Wildcats could be down to their third-string point guard if Moore’s ankle injury is serious.
+With Gillespie already out, the Wildcats could be down to their third-string point guard Chris Arcidiacono, who had played 37 total minutes in his career, if Moore's ankle injury is long-term.
 That might not affect their NCAA tournament seed, but they will need to find a new ball distributor if they are going to go far.

 SECOND HALF WOES